hxrshxz/ground-sense-bot/EVERYTHING.md

 A: Via PostgreSQL prepared statements.
 Query building starts at line 2750 in `chat_service.go`.

 **Q: What if the user asks an unknown question?**
-A: We generate SQL dynamically.
-Ollama SQLCoder at line 725, or fall back to Gemini API (line 350 in llm_service.go).
+A: We generate SQL dynamically using Ollama SQLCoder at line 725 in llm_service.go.

 **Q: How fast is your system?**
 A: 200-400ms for pre-optimized queries, 600-1000ms for dynamic SQL.
 ProcessMessage() is at line 127 in chat_service.go.